Middleware

 Before you start, make sure you are running:

-- An EVM-compatible network (Ethereum, Polygon, Hyperleder Besu, Binance Smart Chain, Avalanche, etc.)
+- An EVM-compatible network (Ethereum, Polygon, Hyperleder Besu, Avalanche, etc.)

 - A private key